duarm/catchme/README.md

 through an unix socket, written in pure and simple c99.

 ## More About

 I made this because mpvc was super slow due to being a shell script.
 This program doesn't have any runtime dependencies, as everything it uses (musl as libc, json-c) was static linked.
 This results in faster loading times, especially important in a program which runs for some milliseconds and then closes.

-The default protocol communicates with mpv and was only tested with mpv.
-I tried to make it as easy as possible to adapt to mpv's evolving protocol, but it might be possible to communicate with other servers by editing each message on config.h.

 ## Todo